REVA-git/prompt-gallery/Administration/prompts/Admission1.md

 Ask the user to provide the course and the unique facilities provided with respect to it.
 Develop a strategic plan to optimize the university's performance across key areas.
 Focus on enhancing student experience, expanding reach, and strengthening brand identity.
 Utilize data-driven insights and competitive analysis to inform recommendations.
-Highlight the unique facilities and programs offered by the university.
+Highlight the unique facilities and programs offered by the university.Explore opportunities to strengthen external relationships and internal cohesion.
-Create the strategy such that it is eye catching and can be easily implemented into the user specific platform.
+Create the strategy such that it is eye catching and can be easily implemented into the user specific social media platform.
-Explore opportunities to strengthen external relationships and internal cohesion.
 Consider strategies to build and maintain a positive reputation within the community, engage with alumni, and foster a strong employer brand.
+Along with each strategy provide content for a social media post.

 Ensure that each marketing strategy is unique and non-repetitive.